FluxML/fluxml.github.io/_posts/2020-06-25-using-Torch-with-Flux-2.md

 With [Flux.jl](https://github.com/Flux/Flux.jl), we built a flexible [differentiable programming](./2019-03-05-dp-vs-rl.md) framework.
 Using [Julia's GPU compiler](https://juliagpu.org), Flux is able to target [GPUs](https://fluxml.ai/Flux.jl/stable/gpu/).
 It is also able to target [TPUs](https://arxiv.org/pdf/1810.09868.pdf).

-Here, we introduce [Torch.jl](https://github.com/FluxML/Torch.jl), a package that wraps the optimised kernels in Torch and PyTorch, for use in Julia.
+Here, we introduce [Torch.jl](https://github.com/FluxML/Torch.jl), a package that wraps the optimised kernels in [PyTorch](https://pytorch.org), for use in Julia.
 Even though Julia's GPU compiler is already pretty good for general use and under heavy development, we provide this package to leverage well-debugged high performance kernels that have been built by the community, much in the way we use BLAS and LAPACK for Linear Algebra.
 As an example we time the inference pass on a couple popular object detection models - ResNet50, ResNet101 and VGG19 - and compare these with our existing tooling.

 ![resnet50][../assets/2020-06-03-using-Torch-with-Flux-2/resnet50.png =500x400]
 ![resnet101][../assets/2020-06-03-using-Torch-with-Flux-2/resnet101.png =500x400]